Bun Bo Hue Recipe

 Difference Between A Pho And Bun Bo Hue?

 There are several differences between these delicious Vietnamese dishes.

-- The broth in pho is typically all beef, or all chicken, and served with cuts of meat from the same animal, while bun bo Hue typically uses both beef and pork in the same broth.
+- The broth in pho is typically all beef or chicken and served with cuts of meat from the same animal, while bun bo Hue typically uses both beef and pork in the same broth.

-- Although pho does not lack in flavor in the least, bun bo Hue does pack more of a punch due to the chile paste.
+- Although pho does not lack in flavour, bun bo Hue does pack more of a punch due to the chile paste.

 Recipe For Bun Bo Hue